 Remember that gold isn't always yellow.
 White gold is the most common color gold in engagement rings and wedding bands today.
 Still, many refer to this as silver, but it's actually gold.
 Rose gold has a pinkish copper tone, but is still very much gold.

 For gold pieces like gold coins or bullion, you can try dropping it in a glass of water and seeing if it floats.
-Gold is a heavy metal, so real gold should sink.
-It's more dense than the water.
+Gold is a heavy metal, so real gold should sink since it's more dense than the water.
 Gold doesn't rust either, so that may be another indication the gold isn't real.

 They do have gold testing kits available as well, which makes the entire process easier.
-But if you aren't wanting to purchase, there are a few different ways to find out.
+But if you aren't wanting to purchase a kit, there are a few different ways to find out.